videolan/vlc/share/lua/meta/README.txt

 VLC Lua meta modules should define one of the following functions:
  * fetch_art(): returns a path to an artwork for the given item

-Available VLC specific Lua modules: msg, stream and strings.
+Available VLC specific Lua modules: msg, stream, strings, variables, objects and misc.
 See lua/README.txt